Woman questioned in attempted kidnapping at Greyhound bus station

-CHICAGO (WLS) --Chicago police are questioning a suspect in relation to an attempted kidnapping at the Greyhound bus station in Chicago's West Loop Monday evening.
+CHICAGO (WLS) --Chicago police say person taken for questioning after walking off with a 2-year-old boy Monday evening at the Greyhound bus station in the city's West Loop was released without being charged.

-Police said a 2-year-old was taken from the station in the 600-block of West Harrison Street shortly before 7 p.m.
-The child was then reunited with family at Jefferson and Harrison at about 7:10 p.m.
+Police said a 2-year-old boy was taken from the station in the 600-block of West Harrison Street shortly before 7 p.m.
+The child was then reunited with his mother at Jefferson and Harrison around 7:10 p.m.

+Witnesses said there were screams of panic when she realized he was gone.

 "What I saw was a lady running out, looking for her baby.
 She was like, 'Argh!
 I can't find my baby!
 My baby is gone!
-Somebody took my baby!" said Yureka Coleman, witness.
+Somebody took my baby!" said Yureka Coleman, a witness.

-Witnesses said the mother may have gone for a smoke break, leaving her 2-year-old son in a stroller with another woman, possibly someone she'd met while waiting for a bus.
-When she returned the stroller was there but the boy was gone.
+Witnesses said the mother may have gone for a smoke break, leaving her son in a stroller with another woman - possibly someone she'd met while waiting for a bus.
+When she returned, the stroller was there, but the boy was gone.

 "She's screaming, yelling, yelling at everybody for help.
-The baggage agent went to help her, and I was just calling 911, and when she came back I gave her my phone," said Linas Viscius, security guard.
+The baggage agent went to help her and I was just calling 911.
+When she came back, I gave her my phone," said Linas Viscius, a security guard.

 "She got in the police car.
 They drove around looking for the baby," Coleman said.

 Police said the search lasted about 20 minutes.
-The child was eventually located nearby and reunited with mom.

-Witnesses said the boy and the woman who is now being questions were found a couple blocks away near the Clinton CTA Blue Line stop.
+Witnesses said the boy and the woman being questioned by police were found a couple blocks away, near the Clinton CTA Blue Line stop.

 "Parents gotta pay attention to their babies," Coleman said.